 Come on out to any of the Hepcats swing dances with live or DJ music: we think you’ll like the music!

 For more info on swing dance music, click here.

 The Hepcats sometimes have collaborations with the University of Kentucky (UK) School of Music, with either the Kentucky Jazz Repertory Orchestra or the UK Jazz Ensemble providing great music!
 These Big Band Swing Dances are one of the most anticipated dance events in the Lexington/central KY swing dance community.

-The Hepcats are also one of the sponsors for Swingin’ on Short, Lexington’s annual street dance (normally takes place in early June of each year).
+The Hepcats are also one of the sponsors for Swingin’ on Main, Lexington’s annual street dance (normally takes place in early June of each year).

 In 1999, KJRO released their first CD “Ellington Celebration”, a retrospective of Ellington’s music from the 1920’s to the 1970’s (1999 was also the centennial year of Ellington’s birth).
 With the release of “Ellington Celebration”, KJRO established itself as one of the best jazz repertory orchestras currently performing.
 Prior to November 2005, KJRO had performed mainly in concert settings.
 But that was about to change.

 Saturday, November 19, 2005 was the first Hepcats/UK School of Music big band swing dance collaboration.
 How did that all come about?